derco0n/UltrastarSongs/README.md

 # UltrastarSongs
 This is a collection of Songfiles for the Opensource-Karaoke-Game Ultrastar ( https://github.com/UltraStar-Deluxe ).

-Due to legal reasons, this will just contain the .txt-files which are used by the software to determine timings and pitched but won't contain any audio or video files.
+Due to legal reasons, this will just contain the .txt-files which are used by the software to determine timings and pitched but won't contain any audio or video filess.

 However you might be able to provide your own audio/video as most of them can be found around the internet on sites like youtube.
+You're responsible for staying legal.
+Don't blame me if you break your local law.

 The following linux-commands might come in handy for this: